trongtoannguyen/howto-springboot/cloud-gateway/README.md

 Make sure redis is running on localhost:6379 (using brew or apt or docker).

 Then run `DemogatewayApplicationTests`.
-It should pass which means one of the calls received a 429 TO_MANY_REQUESTS HTTP status.
+It should pass, which means one of the calls received a 429 TO_MANY_REQUESTS HTTP status.